Table of Contents

 Tire upgrades can be expensive and when doing any big tire upgrade, there’s always the inexpensive method and then there’s the correct method.
-With that being said, there are many Dually owners who’ve opted for spacers instead of fitting aftermarket rims without any hassles at all.
-However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that do not require wheel spacers.
+With that being said, many Dually owners opted for spacers instead of fitting aftermarket rims without any hassles at all.

 It is highly recommended to opt for a wider wheel with the correct offset.
 This allows you to maintain the carrying capacity of the truck since they are properly sized and designed for the larger tires you intend to run.
 Just make sure you find a decent aftermarket set that doesn’t look tacky.